blakedietz/blakedietz.me/content/posts/2022-05-16-central-bench-guide/index.md

 The eatery goes by Antojitos El Cabezazo!
 It's located at 340 N Orchard St Boise, Idaho 83706.

 We ended up grabbing a handful of tacos.
 My favorite was the chorizo by far.
-If you're near the Central Bench, go give a shot.
+If you're near the Central Bench, go give the place a shot.
 The owners are kind, and the food is wonderful.

 ![](./antojitos-elcabezazo!.jpg)